radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 to that object.
 We apply the change and ensure that the new object state still matches the object schema.
 At this point the state of the object may depend on many contributions from the tracking graph - not just the ones in our own view of the project.
-This is a natural point at which to compact the document using automerge's compacted document format.
-We bundle all the changes into one compacted change file and replace all the changes in our view of the object with this compacted change file - then create a new commit, update our signed refs, and announce.
+We ensure that the new state matches the schema and then

 ### Strange Perspectives